-Designing a resume sometimes fetches the nerves of your brain, and there’s nothing to surprise when we say that your resume needs to be ultra-perfect but, at the same time, not anyway overwhelming.
+Designing an attractive resume sometimes fetches the nerves of your brain, and there’s nothing to surprise when we say that your attractive resume needs to be ultra-perfect but, at the same time, not anyway overwhelming.

-The truth is that only one out of four professionals exclaim that they are comfortable writing their resume.
+The truth is that only one out of four professionals exclaim that they are comfortable writing their resumes.

-Undoubtedly, resume comprises a lot of stuff about you, but what do you think is the portion of your resume that attracts the attention of the recruiter the maximum?
-Is it the introduction part, your education section, your skill sets, or any other part?
+Undoubtedly, a resume comprises a lot of stuff about you, but what do you think is the portion of your resume that attracts the attention of the recruiter the maximum?
+For example, is it the introduction part, your education section, your skill sets, or any other part?

-Well, in straightforward words, there’s no single fit for everyone, but in this guide, we’ll help you in perfecting each and every attention-grabbing portion of your resume and help you in catching your dream job!
+In short words, there’s no single fit for everyone, but in this guide, we’ll help you perfect every attention-grabbing portion of your resume and help you catch your dream job!